 Tuna Mayo Onigiri (ツナマヨおにぎり)

 - Pour away the liquid and place the tuna into a bowl.
-Mix with 1 tbsp mayonnaise, 1 tsp soy sauce and a sprinkling of black pepper.
+Mix with 1 tbsp Japanese mayonnaise, 1 tsp soy sauce and 1 pinch black pepper.

 - Set up your onigiri shaping station.
 You should have the cooked rice, the filling, a bowl of ice cold water and a small bowl of salt.
 Nori is optional too.